hmrc/play-async/README.md

 Framework disconnects the HTTP client (Browser/RestFul API) request from waiting for long running server-side actions to complete and shields the application server from clients attempting to re-submit duplicate requests.

-The play-async framework provides the tools to transform a synchronous controller action into a true async controller, where the client drives the polling for the requeted resource back to the server.
+The play-async framework provides the tools to transform a synchronous controller action into a true async controller, where the client drives the polling for the requested resource back to the server.

 ##Background